zenml-io/zenml/src/zenml/integrations/README.md

-# Implementing a new Integration
+# Implementing a New Integration

-When implementing a new integration for a stack component (or materializer/visualizer) there a quite a few steps that are necessary.
+When implementing a new integration for a stack component (or materializer/visualizer) there are quite a few steps to complete.
-Here's a small guide
+Here's a small guide to get you going:

 ### 1. Create `src/zenml/integrations/<name-of-integration>`